ezjuanify/CryptoSim/README.md

 5. Users can retrieve their trading history (transactions).

 ## Technical Details
-Application is hosted on port 8080.
+- Application is hosted on port 8080
+- Default ID is 1 (e.g. http://localhost:8080/1/balance)
+- You can add more user by inserting into database via /src/main/resources/data.sql

 ## Technology